kingston-hackSpace/bioElectricity_with_plants/README.md

 # bioElectricity_with_plants (Work-In-Progress)

 In this tutorial, we will attempt to monitor the internal electrical activity in a plant.

-The accuracy of the findins, and forms of data visualization are still in work-in-progress.
+The accuracy of the findings, and forms of data visualization are still in work-in-progress.

 Plants naturally move ions (charged particles) through their tissues, and this creates small voltage changes across their cell membranes.
 These signals tend to shift gradually over time, producing slow drifts with the occasional spike.